tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/常见问题/功能相关问题_intl.md

 ## Does Anti-DDoS Advanced support wildcard domain names?
 Yes.
 You can enable it by configuring website traffic forwarding rules.
-Wildcard domain name resolution involves using wildcards (\*) as secondary domain names that allow all secondary domain names to point to the same IP.
-For example, you can configure \*.tencent.com.
+Wildcard domain name resolution involves using wildcards \\* as secondary domain names that allow all secondary domain names to point to the same IP.
+For example, you can configure \\*.tencent.com.

 ## Does Anti-DDoS Advanced automatically add intermediate IPs to the security group?
 No. You need to manually add the intermediate IP range to the CVM security group.
 If you have deployed firewall or other host security protection software on the real server, you also need to add a range for the intermediate IP to the whitelist to prevent the traffic from being affected due to the blocking or speed restriction.

 ## Can I set a private IP as the real server IP?
-No. Anti-DDoS Advanced forwards traffic via the public network.
-Therefore, you can't enter a private IP.
+No. Anti-DDoS Advanced forwards traffic via public network.
+Therefore, you cannot use a private IP.

 ## How long does it take for the real server IP update to take effect?
 The changes are instant.